• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 Application of antibiotics

-Time-release antibiotics might be applied to manage the inflammation in the gums.
+Time-release antibiotics might be used to manage gum inflammation.
 You will be given instructions on how to care for your mouth for the next few days or weeks.

 Referral to a periodontist

-Scaling and root planing effectiveness depends on patients maintaining or beginning to conduct proper oral hygiene and care.
+The effectiveness of scaling and root planing depends on patients maintaining or beginning proper oral hygiene and care.

 A single deep cleaning procedure might take one to two hours.
-If the periodontitis has spread over a significant area in your mouth, the procedure might have to be stretched out over several appointments.
+If the periodontitis has spread over a significant area of your mouth, the procedure might need to be spread out over several appointments.

-After the procedure is complete, you will have to wait four to six weeks before returning for a check-up.
+After the procedure is complete, you will need to wait 4 to 6 weeks before returning for a check-up.
 There might also be a follow-up appointment with a periodontist if the situation in your mouth does not improve or if your bone needs intervention.

 SRP aftercare instructions